 Oracle Big Data Cloud includes the Oracle Big Data File System (BDFS), an in-memory file system that accelerates access to data stored in multiple locations.

 BDFS is compatible with the Hadoop file system and thus can be used with computational technologies such as Hive, MapReduce, and Spark.
 BDFS (currently based on Alluxio), is designed to accelerate data access for data pipelines and has several features that significantly improve the runtime performance of Spark applications.
-The focus of BDFS is to accelerate data access to and from Oracle Object Storage by providing an active caching layer.
+The focus of BDFS is to accelerate data access to and from Oracle Cloud Infrastructure Object Storage Classic by providing an active caching layer.

 Note:BDFS is available in the Full deployment profile only, not the Basic profile.